Aerobird98/limen/README.md

 ### Loop

 A loop consists of an opening `[` instruction and a closing `]` instruction.
+They need to be properly terminated.
 Imagine them like a body of a `while` loop in C where the condition corresponds to the value where the pointer is.
 A value of zero terminates the loop while any other value makes sure it goes on.

 Imagine your program as: